HurricanePete/chef-pages/README.md

 The RESTful API serves five endpoints:

--A GET request to /recipes will return a list ofr all existing recipes in the database -A GET request to /recipes/:recipeID will return an individual recipe with the matching ID if it exists -A POST request to /recipes will add a recipe to the database with the supplied information and return the created recipe -A PUT request to /recipes/:recipeID will edit an existing recipe with the matching ID and return the updated recipe -A DELETE request to /recipes/:recipeID will delete an individual recipe with the matching ID if it exists
+- A GET request to /recipes will return a list ofr all existing recipes in the database
+- A GET request to /recipes/:recipeID will return an individual recipe with the matching ID if it exists
+- A POST request to /recipes will add a recipe to the database with the supplied information and return the created recipe
+- A PUT request to /recipes/:recipeID will edit an existing recipe with the matching ID and return the updated recipe
+- A DELETE request to /recipes/:recipeID will delete an individual recipe with the matching ID if it exists

 ## Screenshots